dianaveronez/Diana_CLIM680_project/README.md

 ### Differences
 The code calculates the differences in mean precipitation anomalies between El Niño and Neutral conditions, and La Niña and Neutral conditions.
-Variables:
-    diff_precip (list): List containing the differences in mean precipitation anomalies between El Niño and Neutral, and La Niña and Neutral conditions.
+The code created a list containing the differences in mean precipitation anomalies between El Niño and Neutral, and La Niña and Neutral conditions.
+So, the first subplot shows the difference in mean precipitation anomalies between El Niño and Neutral conditions, the second subplot shows the difference in mean precipitation anomalies between La Niña and Neutral conditions.
-Plot:
-    - The first subplot shows the difference in mean precipitation anomalies between El Niño and Neutral conditions.
-    - The second subplot shows the difference in mean precipitation anomalies between La Niña and Neutral conditions.
-    - Both subplots use a contour plot to visualize the differences in precipitation anomalies.

 ![image](https://github.com/user-attachments/assets/286da412-c0c1-4f51-8d55-42440f8ccc7f)